Taylor Mountain the Bear Territory by Tiger Mountain / 泰勒山

 Brew Hill Summit

-A short lunch break and we moved on to today’s number 2 goal–Brew Hill.
-So we walked southeast on the old trail from the top of Taylor Mountain.
+After a quick lunch, we moved on to today’s number 2 goal: Brew Hill.
+From the top, we went southeast on the old trail.
 Then in a mile and a half, we reached yet another forested summit.

-Brew Hill didn’t have a definitive highest point.
-So we walked around the top for a bit.
+Brew Hill didn’t have a definitive summit.
+But we walked around the top for a bit and double-checked.
 Then we hung out by the high point for a few minutes before leaving.

 Brew Hill summit